A-I-dan/A-I-dan.github.io/_posts/2019-07-22-nn_scratch-revised.md

 <img src='https://github.com/a-i-dan/a-i-dan.github.io/blob/master/images/NN_Revised/Untitled%20presentation-4.png?raw=true' style='display:block; margin:auto; width:500px;'>

 The above process will result in the hidden layer's prediction.
-Each row in the $\sum xw$ matrix will be entered into the sigmoid function.
-The colors represent the individual processes for each row in the $\sum xw$ matrix. <b>Note:</b> this calculation only represents <b>one training iteration</b>, so the resulting $\hat y$ matrix will not be very accurate.
+Each row in the &sum;xw matrix will be entered into the sigmoid function.
+The colors represent the individual processes for each row in the &sum;xw matrix. <b>Note:</b> this calculation only represents <b>one training iteration</b>, so the resulting $\hat y$ matrix will not be very accurate.
 By computing the hidden layer this way, then using backpropagation for many iterations, the result will be much more accurate.

 ```python